franciscovargas/HackCam2k17/README.md

 This procedure gives us a set of K urls namely X. We then scrape the text content of the X urls combining both NLTK and a hashset of the english dictionary.
 This is a timely procedure which is currently under optmisation using pool from multiprocessing.
 After the text is extracted this is extracted we perform stemming to remove word morphologies  and T-IDF genrating the design Matrix \Phi where each row corresponds to a sparse matrix representation of the text in each url.

+Currently the K is set to 35, where 10 pages are sampled from the first 20 results, 15 pages are sampled from the results 20 to 100 and 10 pages are sampled from the results 100 to 150.

 ## Force Directed Graph

 Rather than constructing the usual network where the edges reprent hyperlinks coming out of the node (urls) we create edges and weights on those edges based on the correlation of the text between text in url1 and text in url2.
 For this we use the cosine similarity measure asisted via the TF-IDF repr.
 If correlation is two low there is now edge , if its above that threshold there is an edge with a pulling force between the two nodes.
 D3 was used to animate the force graph.